 Get off the sofa, throw on your trainers and get moving.
 Exercise doesn't have to cost a penny.
 You don't need to join an expensive gym.
 What's stopping you from adding a 45-minute walk to your daily routine?
 Or can you cycle to work?
 There is no excuse.
 Reduce your stress and boost your mood by moving your body every single day.

 3. Go for regular countryside walks

-Researchers found that those who took a 90-minute walk in a natural setting had lower levels of negativity and repetitive thoughts about themselves compared with those who walked in an urban setting.
+Researchers found that those who took a 90-minute walk in a natural setting had lower levels of negativity and repetitive thoughts about themselves compared with those who walked in an urban environment.
 Furthermore, those who walked in the countryside had less activation in an area of the brain that has been linked to a person's risk of mental illness.
 Amazing.

-As many of us now live and work in cities and urban areas, it's important to get back to our natural roots and find some peace and calm amongst the chaos of our lives.
+As many of us now live and work in cities and urban areas, it's essential to get back to our natural roots and find some peace and calm amongst the chaos of our lives.